matunoren/temp1/README.txt

 you can use for pretty much whatever.

 (* = Not included)

-Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)
+l,sg:lmgmadmh;kdnhknfbd :kngmg]aome, but strongly encouraged :)

 AJ
 aj@lkn.io | @ajlkn